Learn about the broad set of activities that fall within the realm of “market research.”

 $50 - One-Month Extension (only one extension is granted per participant)

 Prepayment is required to be registered.
 Prices listed are per person (US Funds).
 Prices are subject to change.

-Students successfully completing graded components earn a Digital Badge and Continuing Education Unit (CEU) from The University of Georgia.
+Students successfully completing graded components earn a Digital Badge and 1.4 Continuing Education Units (CEUs) from The University of Georgia.
 Click for details about the University of Georgia CEU.

 As a graduate of the course you will be recognized by industry associations, employers, peer groups and other professionals as being ready to engage with clients and your colleagues in market research projects.
 You will understand the types of information needed for business decisions.
 You will know how to select from various methods to satisfy research objectives.
 This ability will help you advance in your company and the industry.

 This course offers continuing education for research practitioners.
 If you are PRC certified through the Insights Association (IA), this course qualifies for 14 hours for continuing education.
 If you have any questions about PRC, please contact certificationATinsightsassociation.org or dial +1-202-800-2545.

 C. Frederic (Fred) John – Founder and Principal, Consilience Research & Consulting, LLC